Turning Point of Tampa Addiction Treatment Tampa Florida

 • Nurture your spiritual side: this may be prayer, mindfulness practice, creative expression, or another practice.

 Remember to break down broad goals into achievable steps.
-For example, if you have an overall goal of mental wellness, you may plan to start with a yoga class once a week and mindfulness practice two times a week, adding other practices over time.
+For example, if you have an overall goal of forming healthy habits, you may plan to start with a yoga class once a week and mindfulness practice two times a week, adding other practices over time.

 By making sobriety your priority every day, you are likely to achieve long-term success.